(225 ILCS 115/4)

 (9) A member in good standing of another licensed or

-regulated profession within any state or a member of an organization or group approved by the Department by rule providing assistance that is requested in writing by a veterinarian licensed in this State acting within a veterinarian-client-patient relationship and with informed consent from the client and the member is acting under the immediate, direct, or indirect supervision and control of the licensed veterinarian.
+regulated profession within any state or a member of an organization or group approved by the Department by rule providing assistance that is requested in writing by a veterinarian licensed in this State acting within a veterinarian-client-patient relationship and with consent from the client and the member is acting under the immediate, direct, or indirect supervision and control of the licensed veterinarian.
 Providing assistance involves hands-on active participation in the treatment and care of the patient, as defined by rule.
 The licensed veterinarian shall maintain responsibility for the veterinarian-client-patient relationship, but shall be immune from liability, except for willful and wanton conduct, in any civil or criminal action if a member providing assistance does not meet the requirements of this item (9).

 (10) A graduate of a non-accredited college of